SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 ### Framing and levels
 The idle UART is held high by either pullups on the receiving side, or active drive on the transmit side.
 An Open Drain configuration involves the USART transmitter either asserting the pin low, or releasing it to the pullups to bring it high.
 The advantage of this is that multiple devices can use one set of wires to communicate, though the top attainable speed is lower.
 This is how I2C works, too.
 Anyway - each frame starts with a "start bit": of normal length.
-This is always a 0. (so you can see it against the high idle state), then the data bits go out, starting with the smallest (this is the opposite of how I2C and most every other protocol works - when you look at the scope trace of a serial transmission on the 'scope that's why bits are in reverse order - the leftmost edge of a frame is the start bit, followed by the LSB instead of the MSB).
+This is always a 0. (so you can see it against the high idle state), then the data bits go out, starting with the smallest (this is the opposite of how I2C and most every other protocol works - when you look at the scope trace of a serial transmission on the 'scope the bits will be in reverse order - the leftmost edge of a frame is the start bit, followed by the LSB instead of the MSB).
 After all databits, the parity bit (if any) is sent, followed by the "stop bit[s]" which are always high.
 Because the stop bits are always high, the same as the idle state, using 2 stopbits is essentially the same as adding a 1-bit-period delay between characters.
-2 stopbits should be used when specified by the documentation of what you are talking to, or when you find that 1 or 2 characters in a row are handled correctly, but strings of more than a few are not (if it takes strings of length comparable to the buffers to manifest, that's more likely the problem, but if the boundary between working and not working is on the order of just a few characters, adding another stop bit may help).
+2 stopbits should be used when specified by the documentation of what you are talking to, or when you find that 1 or 2 characters in a row are handled correctly, but strings of more than a few are not (if it takes strings of length comparable to the buffers to manifest, that's more likely the problem, but if the boundary between working and not working is on the order of just a few characters, adding another stop bit may help - it would imply that the receiver clock is running more slowly than the transmitter, and it is just barely working for a single character, but when a second frame immediately follows one, the receiver, because it thinks it should still be in the stop bit, doesn't detect the startbit as soon as it otherwise would have, which adds to the baud mismatch).

 Receipt and transmission both depend on the two devices having agreed ahead of time on what baud rate and connection settings to use, and on both having reasonably accurate clock speeds, including that they be running at the speed they think they are.
-A 16 MHz modern AVR running 115200 might calculate the baud rate to an accuracy of 0.1% - but it will be 25% higher than that if the chip is actually running at 20 MHz.
+A 16 MHz modern AVR running 115200 might calculate the baud rate to an accuracy of 0.1% - but it will be 25% higher than that if the chip is actually running at 20 MHz (this can happen on tinyAVRs when using a bootloader.
+UPDI uploads will always set the fuse to the appropriate base oscillator speed, but there is no mechanism to prevent uploading a binary compiled for a 16-MHz-derived clock speed to a chip set for 20 MHz, and the chip cannot self program it's fuses.
+It is usually easy to figure out when this is what's going on once you know it's a possibility.

-Stop bits are used detect so-called framing errors which are the cause of the gibberish you have probably seen on serial when the baud rates are mismatched.
+Note that framing errors cannot always be detected - it only knows a framing error has happened when it expects a stop bit but sees that the line is low.
+In, for example, an autobaud situation, where one of the devices checks Serial.getStatus for framing errors, and tries to resync, sending several NULLs in a row (0x00) gives a pattern of 9 low bit periods with only the single stop bit between them.
+If the speeds are not matched, that is the pattern most likely to generate a framing error on the other device.

 ### Buffer Size
 The hardware itself has a 2-byte buffer on both transmit and receive.
 When receiving, if both bytes in the buffer are full, a third byte is waiting to be transferred into them, and the start bit of a fourth is detected, data is lost.
 The core Serial class implements the RXC (Receive Complete) interrupt, and copies received data from the hardware RXDATA register to software implemented ring buffer - unless there is no room in that buffer, in which case data will also be lost.
 Hence two things will cause data to be lost: Keeping interrupts disabled (including by execution of another interrupt) for longer than the time it takes to receive more than 3 bytes, or allowing the ring buffer to fill up (not using Serial.read() even as Serial.available() reaches the size of the buffer).
 At very high baud-to-clock ratios, the first possibility becomes precarious.
 U2X permits baud rates as high as F_CPU/8, so 1 byte (8 bits + 2 framing bits) could come in every 80 clocks.
 As of the latest versions of the core, the receive complete interrupt, including getting to the interrupt and returning from it takes.....
 75 clocks with the ASM RXC enabled.
 Without ASM_RXC, it's about 89 clocks if there's more than one serial port on the part (single port parts have always been comparable to the ASM RXC implementation - the assembly was used to bypass overhead associated with handling multiple ports without undue flash waste).
 Thus, as long as interrupts are never disabled while incoming data is arriving, the latest versions will be able to keep up with the maximum hardware-supported baud rate, but older versions or configurations not using the ASM RXC implementation are limited to under 90% of that rate.
 In both cases, it's far faster than normally encountered unless the clock speed is unusually low.